theonize/Currier/Gloss/Matthew/Matthew 13.md

  	4. It pricks the heart
  	5. It is a blessing

+  Many such things are hidden, from individuals as well as mankind, until Good reveals them.

 11) The Word is for those who have been taught it.
     Some are not taught- not everyone received the teaching of the mysteries.